 Quite a number of places are jumping on the Black Friday bandwagon and also other special events during the year, so it can be definitely the right thing to do if you can catch a deal.

 Tip: Check prices before the event to give yourself an idea of price.
 Then check during the deal.
 If cheaper then great book up!
-If not, then try after the event and see if prices have went down.
+If not, then try after the event and see if prices have gone down.

 When do you book your family holidays?
 Are you an early bird or a last-minute booker?
 I would love to hear from you, so please let me know in the comments below.